makrai/notes/qiu2003-pretrained-nlp-survey.md

   * monolingual PTMs pre-trained on language-specific corpus for French [112, 88], Finnish [173], Dutch [29, 31] have been released

-# 5 To downstream tasks 13
+# 5 Adapting To downstream tasks 13

 ## 5.1 Transfer Learning